| | | |

 • fresh garlic

-👩🏻🍳 How To Make Carnitas in the Instant Pot
+How To Make Carnitas in the Instant Pot

 Note: DO NOT use the lid while using the “Sauté” function on an Instant Pot!

-Press the “Manual” button and set the time to 30 minutes at high pressure.
+4. Press the “Manual” button and set the time to 30 minutes at high pressure.
 Once the cooking time is up, allow 20-25 minutes for the “natural release” of the steam inside the Instant Pot.
 After that time, perform a manual “quick release” to vent any remaining steam to release the lid, if necessary.

+5. A few minutes before the steam is fully released, preheat the oven broiler to high and line a large, rimmed baking sheet with aluminum foil.
 Transfer the pork to the prepared baking sheet and gently shred with two forks.
-Drizzle with ¼ cup of the juice from the Instant Pot and toss to combine before spreading into a thin, even layer.
+Drizzle with ¼ cup of the Instant Pot juice, then toss to combine before spreading into a thin, even layer.

-Place pork under the broiler for 4-5 minutes, then remove it from the oven and add a little more juice before turning the meat to brown the other side.
+6. Place pork under the broiler for 4-5 minutes, then remove it from the oven and add a little more juice before turning the meat to brown the other side.
 Place back under the broiler for another 4-5 minutes or until the pork is nice and crispy on the edges.

-Once the pork is under the broiler, press “Sauté” on the Instant Pot to reduce the cooking liquid by one-half while the pork is broiling.
+7. Once the pork is under the broiler, press “Sauté” on the Instant Pot to reduce the cooking liquid by one-half while the pork is broiling.

-When finished broiling, remove the baking sheet from the oven and serve immediately with the reduced cooking liquid, fresh lime wedges, and chopped cilantro.
+8. When finished broiling, remove the baking sheet from the oven and serve immediately with the reduced cooking liquid, fresh lime wedges, and chopped cilantro.

 Alternatively, the pork can be shredded and served as soon as it is done cooking.
-However, the extra step of tossing it with some cooking liquid and broiling under high heat delivers the delicious, crispy edges found in traditional carnitas recipes.
+However, the extra step of tossing it with some cooking liquid and broiling it under high heat delivers the delicious, crispy edges found in traditional carnitas recipes.

 Close up view of pork carnitas with cilantro.